nbi-wtag/solidus_six_saferpay/README.md

 Notable configuration options are:

 * `as_iframe`: If checked, the payment form is displayed on the "Payment" checkout page.
-If unchecked, the user needs to select a payment method and then proceed with the checkout to be redirected to the saferpay payment interface.
+If unchecked, the user needs to select a payment method and then proceed with the checkout to be redirected to the Saferpay payment interface.
-* `require_liability_shift`: If checked, payments are only accepted if saferpay grants liability shift for the payment.
+* `require_liability_shift`: If checked, payments are only accepted if Saferpay grants liability shift for the payment.
 If a payment has no liability shift, then the checkout process fails and the customer needs to use other means of payment.

 All other configuration options are restrictions for available payment methods.
 If you don't check any payment methods, then the interface will make all payment methods available.
 If you restrict the available payment methods for the user, the interface will reflect your choice.
 If you select only a single payment method, the user is directly forwarded to the input form for the selected payment method without having to choose themselves.